SEA SPURGE

 A diterpenoid belonging to the Tigliane Series found in Sea Spurge, Phorbol 12-Tigliate 13-Decanoate has medical applications as an anti-viral drug against lymphomatic leukaemia and HIV.
 Note the strained cyclo-propane ring shown in red.
 A similar drug called Prostratin (12-deoxyphorbol 13-acetate) is used to treat prostrate cancer.
 Phorbols are named after the Spurge Family (Euphorbiaceae).

 A very similar compound (with the only two differences being that the decanoate group is moved to the 12-position from the 13-position shown above, and a smaller acetate group on the 13-position) is known variously as TPA or PMA.
 TPA is used both in the biological laboratory to activate protein kinase C, and therapeutically as a pharmacological drug in myolectic leukaemia patients.
-This happens because Phorbol esters resemble Diacylglycerol (DAG) which is a signalling molecule within mammals which activates protein kinase C (PKC).
-PKC PKC is important in the human body and anything which inhibit it will trigger many usually harmful cellular responses, including cell division.
+This happens because Phorbol esters resemble DiAcylGlycerol (DAG) which is a signalling molecule within mammals which activates protein kinase C (PKC).
+PKC is important in the human body and anything which inhibit it will trigger many usually harmful cellular responses, including cell division.
 TPA is found naturally in some Spurges, but it is unclear whether it is found in Sea Spurge.

 PARALIANE DITERPENOID